-"Using equal weightings "'As defined by SNH 2014 The areas identified as Core Wildness are those which have the greatest combination of wild land characteristics i.e. are the most remote, have land cover perceived to be the most natural, are the most rugged and are the least impacted upon by man made artefacts such as wind turbines.
+The areas identified as Core Wildness are those which have the greatest combination of wild land characteristics i.e. are the most remote, have land cover perceived to be the most natural, are the most rugged and are the least impacted upon by man made artefacts such as i.e. wind turbines.

 - 2.5 The National Park has a rich and varied wildlife, biodiversity is a major component of the Park's natural heritage.
-The National Park is host to numerous habitats and species protected under European and domestic legislation (see Appendix 3).
+The National Park is host to numerous habitats and species protected under national and European legislation (see Appendix 3).
 European Protected Habitats and Species are given the highest level of protection under the Conservation (Natural Habitats etc) Regulations, which implements the Habitats Directive.
 These sites include Special Areas of Conservation (SAC) and Special Protection Areas (SPA), such as the Rivers Teith, Tay and Endrick Mouth which, along with their tributaries, cover a large area of the National Park.
-These, along with other designated sites such as Sites of Special Scientific Interest (SSSI), are shown in Map 2. - 2.6 Any proposal will need to ensure that it does not result in a significant adverse effect on protected species (e.g. bats and otters) or habitats (e.g. western acidic oak woodland).
+These, along with other designated sites such as Sites of Special Scientific Interest (SSSI), are shown in Map 3. - Any proposal will need to ensure that it does not result in a significant adverse effect on protected species (e.g. bats and otters) or habitats (e.g. western acidic oak woodland).
 It is likely that most proposals will need to be accompanied by an initial ecological survey and an Ecological Clerk of Works (ECoW) may be required during the construction.
 Where a proposal is located within an SAC or SPA, or has the potential to negatively impact on the qualifying interests of one of these designated sites, a Habitats Regulation Appraisal (HRA) will be undertaken by the NPA and SEPA where required, to ensure there will be no negative impact on the integrity of the site.
+The NPA is the Competent Authority under the Habitat's Regulations as they are giving permission (planning permission) for the activity to take place.
+The HRA is to demonstrate that permission is not granted for something that would impact on an SAC or SPA.
 Information for the assessment should be provided by the developer.